wagtail/rfcs/text/043-author-locking.md

 the locker (with the exception that we can now show who locked the page and when they locked it).

-The main difference is how the editr will look for the user who locked the page.
+The main difference is how the editor will look for the user who locked the page.
-This user will still be able to edit the page but there needs to be a strong visual indication that they have an exclusive lock on the page, so they are unlikely to forget to unlock it.
+This user will still be able to edit the page but there will be a strong visual indication that they have an exclusive lock on the page, so they are unlikely to forget to unlock it.